blinkfox/hexo-theme-matery/README.md

 - Support post topping and rewards
 - Support `MathJax`
 - TOC
+- Can be set append the copyright information when copying the content of the post
 - Can be set to do password verification when reading a post
 - Comment module of [Gitalk](https://gitalk.github.io/), [Gitment](https://imsun.github.io/gitment/), [Valine](https://valine.js.org/) and [Disqus](https://disqus.com/).(Gitalk is recommended)
 - Integrated Google Analytics